Chinas Sinopharm COVID-19 Vaccine To COVAX In Production - UrduPoint

 China's Sinopharm COVID-19 Vaccine To COVAX In Production

-China on Tuesday said the first batch of Chinese vaccines supplied to COVAX officially rolled off the production line, which is another important reflection of China's commitment to making its COVID-19 vaccines global public goods with concrete actions

-BEIJING (UrduPoint / Pakistan Point News - 1st Jun, 2021 ) :China on Tuesday said the first batch of Chinese vaccines supplied to COVAX officially rolled off the production line, which is another important reflection of China's commitment to making its COVID-19 vaccines global public goods with concrete actions.
+BEIJING, June 1 (UrduPoint / Pakistan Point News - 1st Jun, 2021 ) --:China on Tuesday said the first batch of Chinese vaccines supplied to COVAX officially rolled off the production line, which is another important reflection of China's commitment to making its COVID-19 vaccines global public goods with concrete actions.

 Foreign Ministry spokesperson Wang Wenbin made the remarks during a daily press briefing after the first batch of the Sinopharm vaccine to COVAX officially rolled off the production line on May 31.